List of Top 9 Best Project Management Books

 - Implementation of a system for monitoring and controlling of projects

 - Correct documentation for every kind of situation

-This reference guide will offer an understanding and methods to define, analyze, record and update risks.
+This reference guide will offer an understanding and methods to define, analyze, record, and update risks.
 Though information is centric towards the IT industry, the methods can be applied to the industry with success.
-It provides a simple and clear understanding of how can the risk methods be applied for managing any kind of risks thereby eliminating surprises and keeping projects on track.
+It provides a simple and clear understanding of how can the risk methods be applied for managing any kind of risk, thereby eliminating surprises and keeping projects on track.